pandastrike/pirate/README.md

 # Argh!
 What's This?

 Pirate provides a simple key-value storage interface with adapters for different storage systems.
-Pirate currently supports MongoDB, Elasticsearch, Redis and in-memory storage.
+Pirate currently supports Redis and in-memory storage, with MongoDB and ElasticSearch adapters under development.

 ## Example

-Here's a simple program to `put` and `get` and object from MongoDB.
+Here's a simple program to `put` and `get` and object from Redis.

 ```coffee
 {call} = require "when/generator"